CaioRolla/angular-news-api/README.md

-# NewsAPI - A Angular Interface for NewsAPI
+# NewsAPI - An Angular Interface for NewsAPI

 This Library provides everything you need to use the NewsAPI from you Angular app the way it should be: using Observables, Types and Dependency Injection.